 - differentiate between some sociolinguistic and pragmatic aspects of the language in particular the use of polite/familiar forms and basic formal/informal spoken and written speech patterns - appreciate the similarities and the differences between Francophone cultures and your own culture, in terms of behaviour, attitudes and values in contexts such as the family, university studies, work, leisure and food.

 DISTRIBUTION OF GRADES

-Dictations (2 x 5%) 10%
+Dictations (2 x 8%) 16%

-Compositions (2 x 7%) .
-14%
+Compositions (14% x 10%) 24%

-Tests (4 x 10%) 40%
+Tests (2 x 20%) .
+40%

-Oral Presentation (lab) 6%
+Oral Presentation (lab) 5%

-Active Participation 5%
+Active Participation (class and lab) 5%

 Passeport d'activités 10%

-Final Aural Assessment 15%

 There is no final examination.

 GRADING SCALE